xlla/allsky/README.md

 ## Auto update

 The HQ camera software version will automatically update when changes/additions are made to this version of the software.
+To check foiir new versions of the software stop and start the service or save the camera settings (which will stop and start the service for you).

 # General Instructions and installation procedure for ZWO camera's